Snow and Ice

 Plow priorities, removal responsibilities and snow tips for residents

 In Colorado, winter weather is inevitable.
-The City of Castle Pines Public Works Department is responsible for snow and ice removal on public streets within the City, which includes nearly 36 miles of roadway and 127 cul-de-sacs.
+The City of Castle Pines Public Works Department is responsible for snow and ice removal on public streets within the City, which includes 106 lane miles of roadway and 127 cul-de-sacs.
+Roads outside of the city’s boundaries are the responsibility of Douglas County.

 City staff and plow operators plan in advance for first snowfall.
 When snow is predicted, snow removal personnel report for duty and are assigned designated snow routes ahead of time.
 However, every snow event is different and we regularly make adjustments to our snow removal operations based on the changing weather conditions and any requests for access from emergency or police services.

-Keep tabs on the City’s snow plows with our new interactive map that shows the recent locations of our fleet.
+Keep tabs on the City's snow plows with our interactive map below that shows the recent locations of our fleet.
+Castle Pines has implemented an Automatic Vehicle Locator (AVL) system to assist in tracking the larger plows during snow removal operations.

 We maintain our public streets in the following order: